 Factors To Consider

 Once you reach 70 years of age, you’ll be asked to renew your driver’s licence every 3 years.
-When deciding whether to renew, the following factors can be considered:
+When deciding whether to renew, think about the following factors:

 As we age our reaction times slow down.
 It’s important to be able to stay alert and react quickly to any hazards on the road.
 If you’ve noticed your reaction times are considerably slower or you’re finding traffic conditions increasingly stressful, it may be time to think about stopping driving.